 The HC benefits from a 9.5in, 12 groove precision choked Walther barrel.
 This is shrouded in a 29mm sleeve with the UK version having a built in silencer.
 The end of the shroud is threaded to accommodate a 1/2in UNF silencer if required.
 Without a silencer added the HC is 3in shorter than the standard TX.

 The under-lever catch is attached to the end of the shroud.
-The catch uses a simple sprung ball mechanism with a synthetic stop to prevent over-travel.
-On the Mk2 the ball catch was at the end of the cocking lever.
-For the Mk3 it was moved and located in the lock housing.
+The catch has a simple sprung ball mechanism built into it with a synthetic stop to prevent over-travel.

 TX200HC On Test - Airgun World June 2009 - Part 2